coderdark/docker/README.md

   + `echo $HOME`
   + `cat /etc/passwd` This one provides the list of users in the system and their home directories

+## Text Editor
++ No text editor is included in a docker container, you can use the `docker exec` command to install your favorite texteditor using `apt-get update, apt-get install vim`

 ## Docker Commands